 As promised, I’m breaking down how I plan my gardens!
 I apply the same method to my vegetable garden but this can be applied to any farm planning.
 This was the first year I did 80% of it through my laptop rather than in a notebook.
 I’ll spare you the toddler drawings and show you the good stuff!

 Before I plan where any plants are going, I take the time to purchase whatever seeds I need.
 I honestly purchase seeds based on what gets my attention rather than holding myself to certain amounts of certain varieties.
 Believe it or not, it makes the placement of each plant in the garden a lot easier.
 The remaining 20% of my planning was done in a few notebooks.

-I religiously carry four notebooks and my laptop.
+I tend to carry four notebooks and my laptop.
 Each one serves a different purpose so I know exactly where to look for any information I may need.
 I ended up investing my time upfront into researching every single flower variety I was attracted to from several catalogs and wrote it in a notebook.
 From there, I narrowed down what I wanted and from where.
 This research has made the rest of the planning process easier because I can get all of the information I need in one place rather than searching through different books and websites.